 Tutors and Supplemental Instruction - Struggling with a class or multiple classes?
 There are SEVERAL resources available to you on campus.
 The Academic Success Center can help you with Supplemental Instruction sections, they can help find a tutor, and they can help you hone your study skills.
 294-6624 http://www.dso.iastate.edu/asc/

-Disability Issues - To document ANY disability that affects quality of life and academic performance, call the Student Disability Resource Office.
-294-7220 http://www.dso.iastate.edu/dr/
+Disability Issues - To document ANY disability that affects quality of life and academic performance, call the Student Accessibility Services office.
+294-7220 http://sas.dso.iastate.edu/

 Study Abroad - The Ag Study Abroad Office is here to make your education a global one!
 294-5393 http://www.agstudyabroad.iastate.edu/